-The discount rate used to measure the total OPEB liability was 3.13%.
+The discount rate used to measure the total OPEB liability was 2.98% and 3.13% for the years ended June 30, 2019 and 2018, respectively.
 The projection of cash flows used to determine the discount rate assumed that contributions from employers will be made at contractually required rates.
 Based on this assumption and as the OPEB plan is unfunded, the OPEB plan's fiduciary net position was not projected to be available to make all projected OPEB payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on OPEB plan investments was determined using a discount rate that reflects the 20-year tax-exempt municipal bond yield or index rate.

-The discount rate used to measure the total OPEB liability was increased to 3.13% in the July 1, 2017 valuation from 2.71% as of July 1, 2016.
+The discount rate used to measure the total OPEB liability was decreased to 2.98% in the July 1, 2018 valuation from 3.13% as of July 1, 2017.
 The discount rate in the current valuation reflects that the Bond Buyers' 20-Year General Obligation Municipal Bond Index rate was unchanged from the prior year.